 - Two or Four simultaneous recordings (depends on satellite dish)

-- Netflix, BBC iPlayer, ITV Player, My5, UKTV Play and YouTube apps
+- Netflix, BBC iPlayer, ITV Player, My5, UKTV Play, Prime Video and YouTube apps

 For those without an aerial or suffering poor reception, Freesat has been able to provide an alternative way to get free-to-air TV – although its set-top boxes have always lagged behind Freeview units for features – but the Freesat 4K TV Recorder aims to redress the balance.

 It provides Ultra HD content and a brand-new interface that offers catch-up TV content baked-in.
 Currently, a lack of Ultra HD free-to-air content is a touch disappointing – but this is a box that’s ready for the future, making it an ideal choice for anyone in the market for a new Freesat recorder today.

 Freesat 4K TV Recorder Design – Sleek and small, perfectly prepared for tomorrow

 - Available as a view-only box and TV recorder